Spain national rugby sevens team: World Rugby Sevens Series

 Spain started off the 2012–13 IRB Sevens Series with a bang at the 2012 Gold Coast Sevens, defeating core teams Wales and England to finish ninth and win the Bowl.
 Pedro Martin led Spain in scoring in the 2012 Gold Coast Sevens, contributing 5 tries and 27 points, while Pablo Feijoo added 4 tries and 22 points.

 Spain was elevated to "core team" status for the 2012–13 IRB Sevens World Series, following its performance in qualifying at the 2012 Hong Kong Sevens.
 At that tournament, Spain defeated Zimbabwe, Philippines, Tonga and Japan to reach the finals, where it lost to Canada.
 Spain participated in other events during the 2011–12 IRB Sevens World Series.
 In that season, Spain played in the 2012 Scotland Sevens, reaching the Bowl finals, and the 2012 London Sevens, reaching the Cup quarterfinal.

-Spain's best finish on the World Series was the 2017–18 season where Spain finished 11th.
+Spain's best finish on the World Series was the 2024–25 season where Spain finished 3rd.

 Players

 Current squad

-The following players have been selected to represent Spain during the 2024–25 SVNS tournament beginning in December 2024.
+The following players have been selected to represent Spain during the 2025–26 SVNS tournament beginning in November 2025.

-Note: Caps reflect the total number of SVNS events competed in as of the 2025 USA Sevens.
+Note: Caps reflect the total number of SVNS events competed in as of the 2025 South Africa Sevens.